A Whale, An Otter, and a Brand New Picture Book (that can be read from front to back or back to front!)

 If you’re new to this page, I’m Kate Messner, author of more than sixty books for kids.
 I’m also a former middle school teacher and a forever reader.
 Each winter, I help out with LitWorld’s World Read Aloud Day by pulling together a list of author & illustrator volunteers who would like to spend part of the day doing quick virtual read-aloud visits with classrooms around the world to share the joy of stories.

-To celebrate World Read Aloud Day, I’ll be offering virtual read-alouds from several of my new & upcoming books!
-Just bookmark this page & pop back the first week in February.
-They’ll be posted here by 2/1 and will be available for viewing with kids all month!
+To celebrate World Read Aloud Day, I’m be offering virtual read-alouds from several of my new & upcoming books!
+These will be available through the month of February.

 I’ll also be offering a special virtual Author in Residence Program for grades 4-8 this spring!
 Just pre-order a copy of my new novel, The Trouble with Heroes, from my local independent bookseller, The Bookstore Plus in Lake Placid, NY, and you’ll automatically get an email from me in early March with your invitation & resources.